jlicit/youtube-context/src/setup_py_env/README.md

 # About setup_py_env
-This script is an optional third step in the pipeline.
-Think of it as step 2.5.
-It's completely optional specifically for setting up an virtual instance environment for cutcounter.
-I went this route becuase I otherwise would have turned my small little laptop into a toaster overnight so I chose to outsource the computing.
+This script is a completely optional third step in the pipeline (think of it as step 2.5).
+It's for setting up a virtual instance environment for cutcounter.py.
+I went this route becuase I otherwise would have turned my small little laptop into a toaster overnight so I chose to outsource the computing to Google.

 It sets up a fresh Debian/Ubuntu-based Google Compute Engine (GCE) instance for running cutcounter.py.